 As a portable drive, the external hard drive makes storing and transferring data easier.
-However, sometimes an external hard drive can suffer from data loss due to accidental formatting, hardware failure, virus attack, etc.
+However, it also brings trouble of data loss when the external hard disk suffers from accidental formatting, hardware failure, virus attack, etc.

-When you need to recover data from a formatted, dead, or damaged external hard drive, you can try to use a command prompt or make use of an external drive data recovery tool.
-In this guide, we will illustrate how to operate the 2 methods to recover files from external drive and give you some hints to improve the recovery rate.
+In this guide, we will illustrate how to operate 3 methods to recover files from a formatted/dead/damaged external hard drive and give you some hints to improve the recovery rate.
+Read on and make use of the way you would need.

 How to Recover Data from External Hard Drive with FonePaw Data Recovery